thinkshout/thinkshout/blog/_drafts/2014-04-16-post-its-the-great-equalizer.md

 The process does involve a bit of discussion, but includes a workaround for feedback that less-talkative team members may be uninclined to share in a group setting.

-This method can be broken down into five easy steps:
+This method can be broken down into seven easy steps:

 1. Begin the meeting by reminding everyone to bring the spirit of openness for the purpose of improving as a team and introduce the purpose of the meeting, ie, the specific topic you are focusing on for the exercise.